Chapter 7 Probability

 Total 352 100.00

 Not Bad!
-Using real-world data, and collapsing the point totals into two bins, we estimate that the probability of a student earning a grade of A- or higher is .216.
-This is very close to the estimate based on assuming a theoretical normal distribution (.214).
+Using real-world data, and collapsing the point totals into two bins, we estimate that the proportion of students earning a grade of A- or higher is .216.
+This is very close to the probability estimate based on assuming a theoretical normal distribution (.214).

 Cell Contents